 Pesticides: Benefits and Risks

-Modern technology, including the use of pesticides to control insects, weeds, and disease-inducing agents, enables food production to support the world population of 7 billion people.
-The starvation occurring in much of Africa is tragic evidence that the population cannot survive or suffers from severe malnutrition when agricultural systems fail.
+Modern technologies, including the use of pesticides to control insects, weeds, and disease-inducing agents, enables production of food to feed a population predicted to exceed 9.7 billion people by 2050.
+Starvation and malnutrition in many underdeveloped countries is evidence that populations cannot be sustained when agricultural yields are less than maximum.
 The American Heritage Dictionary defines malnutrition as “suffering from improper nutrition, especially because of insufficient or poorly balanced diet.”
 Without the use of pesticides, food production would be further reduced and the number of individuals suffering from malnutrition would increase.

 Changes and Advances